World of Guns: Gun Disassembly

 World of Guns: Gun Disassembly is a cross-genre simulation and puzzle video game that allows the player to operate and disassemble various firearms, as well as other mechanisms like automobiles, AFVs and aircraft.
 The game is the latest iteration of Noble Empire's Disassembly series, first released in 2010 on iOS, expanding on the feature set and library of interactive models.

 The software can be used as both an interactive firearms reference source and encyclopedia, and a casual puzzle game with a goal of disassembling and assembling models in the correct sequence and in the least possible time.

+Noble Empire's Valerii Zadorozhnyi, a trained Ukrainian philologist from Kyiv, is the main organizer of the game's development and publishing efforts.

+History

+The game was developed by a Ukrainian team called VK Team which later reorganized into Noble Empire, an American company, to gain access to global mobile markets.
+In the 2010s, the team worked on several games, but World of Guns: Gun Disassembly turned out to be the most successful.

 Gameplay

 The player is presented with an interactive model of a real-world firearm (or other mechanism) in a 3D environment.
 Player has complete control of the camera, along with additional viewing options allowing them to explore the inner mechanical design of the piece.
 These include a multi-layered X-ray view, "trainer cutaway" mode and several slow-motion settings.

 Depending on the game mode, the player is required to either learn the correct operation of the weapon, or perform its disassembly or assembly.
 Game modes are arranged in the order of increasing complexity, including field-stripping the weapon, complete disassembly of the mechanism, and finally disassembly and assembly against the clock and/or with penalties for incorrect moves.
 Every model has local and global leaderboards and a set of in-game achievements.
 The game includes interactive shooting ranges with timed objectives, as well as additional features like gun quizzes and a weapon skin editor.

 World of Guns: Gun Disassembly is offered as a free-to-play title.
 To unlock the initially unavailable models, a player can either spend in-game credits earned through gameplay, or use microtransactions.
 Bulk DLC packs are available, including a lifetime access bundle which gives the user access to all current and future models in the library.